 Method selection: low-vibration deconstruction

 Near sensitive switching and control equipment, low-vibration methods take priority.
 Hydraulic splitting technology creates controlled separation joints in concrete without impact loads as with percussive tools.
 Concrete pulverizers reduce components section by section and allow a metered load transfer.
 This improves work safety, component control, and material separation.
+Selection is guided by target thresholds for vibration, noise, particle concentration, and the minimum distance to operational equipment.

 Comparison of typical methods